lqc/thinkcspy/source/lists.rst

 computation is abandoned early, as in this case::

     def f(n):
-    """ Find the first positive integer between 101 and n that is divisible by 21 """ for i in range(101, n):
+    """ Find the first positive integer between 101 and less than n that is divisible by 21 """ for i in range(101, n):
            if (i % 21 == 0):
                return i

     test(f(110), 105)
     test(f(1000000000), 105)

-.. sidebar:: Your Mileage May Vary
+.. sidebar:: YMMV: Your Mileage May Vary

     The acronym YMMV stands for *your mileage may vary*.
-American car advertisements often quoted fuel consumption figures for cars, that they would get 28 miles per gallon, etc.  But this always had to be accompanied by legal small-print telling you that your mileage may vary.
+American car advertisements often quoted fuel consumption figures for cars, e.g. that they would get 28 miles per gallon.
+But this always had to be accompanied by legal small-print warning the reader that they might not get the same.
 The term YMMV is now used idiomatically to mean "your results may differ", e.g. *The battery life on this phone is 3 days, but YMMV.*